-Bakersfield College's Health Information Technology program is designed to provide
+Explore Bakersfield College’s fully online Health Information Technology program

-take the national certification exam to become a Registered Health Information Technician
+records.
+Students are also prepared to take the national exam to become a Registered Health Information Technician (RHIT).

 What is Health Information Technology?